nismod/infra-risk-vis/containers/backend/README.md

 The base-path for rasters must be set using the environment variable `RASTER_BASE_PATH`

 __NOTE__: TC_DRIVER_PATH is not used internally - for Terracotta the path is built programatically based on the URL

+Tileserver also provides a meta store for information about each tile database, with associated CRUD operations for metadata management.